-The first thing we do when the girls wake up is to fold and put away the laundry that has been washed, dried, and is now ready to go!
+The first thing we do when the girls wake up is fold and put away the laundry.

-And I say “we” because all three of us do it together.
-I fold Ross’s and my clothes, while my oldest daughter folds all the girls’ clothes, then my younger daughter helps her put everything away.
+I fold Ross’s and my clothes, while my oldest daughter folds the girls’ clothes, then my younger daughter helps her put everything away.

-During this block, Ross and I workout.
-We love to do P90X3 because it is only 30 minutes and needs minimal equipment.
+During this block, Ross and I also workout.
 When the weather is nice, we load the girls into our double bike trailer that converts into a jogging stroller and go on a family run or bike ride together.

-Then we will eat dinner as a family, clean the dinner dishes, and have a family worship time.
+Then we will eat dinner, clean up the dinner dishes, and have family worship time.

 We also give the girls baths if needed (we don’t do baths every day… it saves water (which saves $$).
 And they don’t get so dirty every day that washing their faces and hands can’t take care of it.

 Once the kids are in bed for the night, we usually get back to work!

 We finish up cleaning the kitchen if we didn’t get it done in the previous block, then we grab our laptops and work for a couple of hours.

 What to keep in mind as you build your schedule: